zhurboo/mini-leaf/README.md

 1. Simplify the code
 4. Ues eager execution
-5. Add ADGD and DC-ASGD algorithm
+5. Add AGD and DC-ASGD algorithm
 6. Modify the model (now only supports for FEMNIST)